 Why did you become a photographer?

 I always wanted to be a photographer, and had a talent for it, but it is only since 2005 that I have done it full-time and I am now making my living from it.
 I have been selling my photographs at a low level since the mid-1980's while working for Ilford.
 Unfortunately, in my youth local photographers did not need an assistant and when I went to the local careers officer in Hatfield and asked for help with a career as a photographer she laughed and told me to get rid of all ideas of such glamorous jobs but she could get me a job with an engineering company making planes!
 Not quite the same so I declined, tried and failed to find work as a photographer myself, so became a chemist (I also found chemistry interesting).

 Most of my working career was as a chemist and I have a PhD from Cambridge University (the English one) and am a Fellow of the Royal Society of Chemistry.
 Luckily after my PhD I managed to get a job with Ilford who make black and white films and papers.
 They taught me a lot more about photography and my own work improved as a result, particularly my print quality after I ran the photographic printing department for several years.
 I left Ilford in 2002 after 21 years because of a back injury.
 My first book was published a couple of years after this in 2005 and prompted me to take the plunge to be a professional photographer.
 I now sell fine art original photographs, run landscape photography and darkroom printing courses (I am also an Ilford Master Printer).
-I also write and sell books and license my work to companies for posters, greetings cards, stationery products, advertising, etc.
+I also give lectures, write and sell books and license my work to companies for posters, greetings cards, stationery products, advertising, etc.

 What is it about landscape photography that you enjoy?

 It’s the combination of photography with being in the great outdoors that is so appealing to me.
 There is no other job like it and I know I’m very lucky to travel around the world making a living from the photographs that I take, although there is always pressure to get shots that sell.